Nora Frances Henderson Secondary School: History

-Bomb threats
+Controversy

 In August 2023 parents received a memo stating that a controversial teacher, Kayla Lemieux, would be joining the staff.
-Lemieux, who stated that she was a transgender woman, had come under fire internationally for wearing extremely large prosthetic breasts that she claimed were real to her job as a shop teacher at Oakville Trafalgar High School.
-Oakville Trafalgar High School was subject to protests, petitions, public outbursts and a string of death and bomb threats due to the outrage towards her.
-In March 2023, a school spokesperson stated that Lemieux was “not currently on active assignment” but remained employed by the board.
+Lemieux, who identifies as a transgender woman, had attracted attention for wearing extremely large prosthetic breasts that she claimed were real to her job as a shop teacher at Oakville Trafalgar High School.
+Oakville Trafalgar High School was subject to protests, petitions, public outbursts and a string of death and bomb threats due to the controversy.
+In March 2023, a school spokesperson stated that Lemieux was "not currently on active assignment" but remained employed by the board.
 Months later she was employed by Nora Frances Henderson.

-The memo informing parents of that fact said “should the school be subject to any disruptions or protests; we are committed to communicating with you as openly and as frequently as possible to ensure student safety – and to share any operational plans."
+The memo informing parents of that fact said "should the school be subject to any disruptions or protests; we are committed to communicating with you as openly and as frequently as possible to ensure student safety – and to share any operational plans."

 There were no disruptions from the beginning of the school year to mid September, until on September 21, 2023 the school was evacuated to the football field.
 Students were not informed of the reason, and a routine fire drill earlier that day caused confusion until news that it was a bomb threat was posted on the Hamilton police X (Twitter) account.
-The threat had been emailed to the school board, the police, and multiple news outlets and warned of “several bombs” at Nora Frances Henderson Secondary School.
-It stated: “We will end your lives if you do not evacuate the school.
+The threat had been emailed to the school board, the police, and multiple news outlets and warned of "several bombs" at Nora Frances Henderson Secondary School.
+It stated: "We will end your lives if you do not evacuate the school.
 Next time there may not be a warning."
 Students and staff were evacuated to the nearby Ray Lewis Elementary School after multiple hours in the football field.
 By the mid afternoon the school was deemed safe and the remaining students there could return.

 The following day on Friday, September 22, 2023 the school received another bomb threat early in the morning and evacuated around 9:10am, and the school was declared safe around 10:30 after no bomb was found, but most students left the school before then.

-The second email threat accused the school of “degenerate and sexually deviant behaviour from its staff members.”
+The second email threat accused the school of "degenerate and sexually deviant behaviour from its staff members."

 On the following Monday, September 25 Henderson received yet another bomb threat and was evacuated.
-But unlike the previous times, three other schools also received bomb threats, Saltfleet Secondary School, Highview Elementary School and Mount Albion Elementary School.
-No bomb was found at any of the schools.
+But unlike the previous incidents, three other schools also received bomb threats, Saltfleet Secondary School, Highview Elementary School and Mount Albion Elementary School.
+No bombs were found at any of the schools.